jpalmer37/downsample-reads/README.md

   --outdir </path/to/output_dir>
 ```

+### Random Seed

+rasusa allows users to specify a [random seed](https://github.com/mbhall88/rasusa?tab=readme-ov-file#random-seed) to be used
+for its random subsampling algorithm.
+By default, rasusa generates a random seed at runtime using inputs from the operating system.
+This pipeline sets the default random seed to `0`, which ensures that the same set of reads will be sampled given the same inputs.
+A different random seed can be set using the `--random_seed` flag.

 ## Output

 A pair of fastq.gz files will be produced for each target coverage, for each sample.